oyerohabib/pomodoro/CONTRIBUTING.md

-# Contributing to Hangman Game
+# Contributing to Pomodoro App

 Thank you for considering contributing to the Pomodoro App!
 We welcome contributions from the community to help improve and grow the project.

 ## How to Contribute

-We appreciate your interest in contributing to the Hangman Game.
+We appreciate your interest in contributing to the Pomodoro App.
 To get started, follow these steps:

 1. Fork the repository to your GitHub account.